Money Market Account vs Money Market Fund: What’s the Difference?

 Another benefit is that money market accounts usually have some of the features of a checking account.
 These may include a debit card and check-writing abilities.
 It gives you easy access for spending money from your savings account.

 This account type, however, typically involves a higher minimum balance compared to a traditional savings account.
-There may also be a maximum of six withdrawals per month from a money market account, whether by ATM, check, debit card or electronic transfer.
+There may also be a maximum of six withdrawals per month from a money market account, whether by ATM, check, debit card, or electronic transfer.

-Recommended: What is a Good Interest Rate on Savings?
+Recommended: What Is a Good Interest Rate on Savings?

 Are Money Market Accounts Safe?

 If you open a money market account with a bank that is insured by the Federal Deposit Insurance Corporation (FDIC), you can consider your money to be safe.
-FDIC-insured banks give account holders peace of mind because even in the rare event of a bank failure, your money is insured up to $250,000 per depositor, per insured bank.
+FDIC-insured banks give account holders peace of mind because even in the rare event of a bank failure, your money is insured up to $250,000 per depositor, per account ownership category, per insured bank.
 In other words, a money market account is a very safe deposit account.

 When to Consider a Money Market Account